We’re bringing back an old-school holiday favorite with these Gluten-Free Peanut Butter Blossoms (and making them egg-free, too)!

 - Add flour, baking soda and salt to the bowl and mix on medium until a dough forms.
 Check the consistency of the dough by rolling a small amount into a ball with your hands.
 If it’s dry and crumbly, add a little milk (see notes above).
 The dough should be soft and pliable but not sticky.

-- Roll dough into 24 golf ball-sized balls and roll in sugar, if desired.
-Place 12 balls on each cookie sheet and bake, one pan at a time on the middle rack of the oven for 8-10 minutes or until puffed, set and lightly golden brown on the bottoms.
+- Roll dough into 24 to 30 slightly smaller than golf ball-sized balls.
+If desired, roll each ball in sugar.
+Divide the balls among each cookie sheet and bake, one pan at a time on the middle rack of the oven for 9-12 minutes or until puffed, set and lightly golden brown on the bottoms.
 Repeat with the second pan of cookies.

 - Store cookies in a tightly covered container at room temperature for up to 1 week or freeze for longer storage.